Tackling Climate Breakdown - Local Government, Regional Offices and EU Cities Mission

 Local authorities are at the forefront of climate action in Ireland.
 They help make the national climate goals and policies work at a local level to assist in the delivery of the national climate objective.

-A number of work programmes are being supported by the department in collaboration with the local government sector to drive emission reductions locally.
+A number of work programmes are being supported by the Department of the Environment, Climate and Communications in collaboration with the local government sector to drive emission reductions locally.

-Each of Ireland’s 31 local authorities is required to develop a Local Authority Climate Action Plan, as set out in the Climate Action and Low Carbon Development Amendment Act 2021.
-Each local authority was instructed to commence this process in late February 2023 and has 12 months to prepare their plans.
+Each of Ireland’s 31 local authorities is required to develop a Local Authority Climate Action Plan (LACAP) , as set out in the Climate Action and Low Carbon Development Amendment Act 2021.
+Each local authority was instructed to commence this process in late February 2023 and had 12 months to prepare their plans.

-As part of its local climate plan, each authority will:
+As part of its local climate action plan, each authority has:

-Developing the local climate plans will require more of the local authorities.
+Developing and implementing the local climate action plans requires more of the local authorities.
 In recognition of this, the Department is providing funds for specific roles to form part of and strengthen climate action teams - a Climate Action Coordinator and a Climate Action Officer.

 These supports will ensure that each local authority has a specialised team in place to coordinate the development of the plan and responsible for supporting its implementation and tracking this.